-- There is space to improve the library primarily as the selection of books is not as wide and as up to date as it could be.
-Along the same lines, there could be more space for recreational activities. - Following international standards, it is important for the students to be taught by different instructors for different modules.
-At the moment, the plan for the proposed programme is for 3 instructors to cover nearly 74 percent of the taught material (14 out of the 19 modules).
-This is a point that needs to be addressed. - Social and extracurricular activities could also be further used to foster a sense of community and belonging among students, promoting collaboration and peer support
+- There is space for improving the infrastructure.
+For example, the library offers rather limited space for students to work on their projects and the selection of books is not as wide and as up to date as it could be.
+Along the same lines, there is not much space for recreational activities and the students interviewed noted that this is an element missing from their experience. - The students interviewed noted that they would have preferred more practical elements in their modules as at times they feel too heavy on the theory side.
+The College needs to make sure that such concern is addressed for the proposed programme. - Following international standards, it is important for the students to be taught by different instructors for different modules.
+At the moment, the plan for the proposed programme is for 2 instructors to cover nearly 60 percent of the taught material (11 out of the 19 modules).
+This is a point that needs to be addressed. - It would be useful to also invite more guest lecturers from industry. - Social and extracurricular activities could also be further used to foster a sense of community and belonging among students, promoting collaboration and peer support

 Non-compliant/

-Sub-a area Partially Compliant/Compliant
+Sub- area Partially Compliant/Compliant

 4.1 Student admission, processes and criteria Compliant

 4.2 Student progression Compliant

 4.3 Student recognition Compliant

 4.4 Student certification Compliant